AWAI Member Since: 2006

 When did you realize you were living the copywriter's life?

-Last November our family had a week vacation planned.
+Copywriting became our family’s sole source of income in June 2009.
+In November of that year our family had a week vacation planned.
 At the spur of the moment, just before leaving we decided to extend our vacation from 1 week to 3 weeks.
-We didn't have to ask some boss if it was ok or worry about how much "vacation time" we had left for the year.
+I didn't have to ask some boss if it was ok or worry about how much "vacation time" I had left for the year.
 We just packed up the truck and hit the road.

 Since we decided to extend our trip rather suddenly, I had an outstanding project to complete before returning.
 No problem.
 I just brought my laptop along and finished up the work while on the trip.
 I actually emailed the work to my client mid-vacation from the parking lot of a hospital we found with a free wireless Internet signal.
-You really can work from anywhere with a computer and an Internet connection!
+You really can work from anywhere with a computer and an Internet connection – and today that’s easier to find than ever!